 In particular, quantum computers are computing devices can exist in several states simultaneously and their computation paths can interfere with each other.
-They can perform some tasks exponentially faster than any classical computer (restricted to the laws of classical physics).
+They can perform some tasks exponentially faster than any classical computer, which are restricted to the laws of classical physics.
 For example, a quantum computer can factor an n-bit integer in time polynomial in n, whereas all known classical algorithms require exponential time to do this.
-It follows that a quantum computer can easily break many public-key cryptosystems, such as RSA.
-There are, however, quantum public-key cryptosystems based on the uncertainty principle, that are provably secure against any (classical or quantum) attack.
+From this, it follows that a quantum computer can easily break many public-key cryptosystems, such as RSA.
+There are, however, quantum public-key cryptosystems based on the uncertainty principle, that are provably secure against any classical or quantum attack.